Ganymede-Bio/website-docusaurus/docs/FlowEditor.md

 ## Summary

-The Flow Editor is the starting point for creating new _Flows_, which are series of steps by which data processing occurs on Ganymede.
+The Flow Editor is the starting point for creating new _Flows_, which are a series of _Functions_.

 ![Ganymede App Flow Editor Init](https://ganymede-bio.mo.cloudinary.net/apiServer/%20FlowEditor_20220824.png)